CodexLiu/gmail_automation/README.md

 # Gmail Task Automator (Google Apps Script)

-This Google Apps Script analyzes incoming and outgoing Gmail messages using a Large Language Model (LLM) like OpenAI's GPT or Anthropic's Claude to identify actionable tasks.
-It then automatically creates these tasks in your default Google Tasks list.
+This Google Apps Script analyzes recent Gmail messages (incoming and outgoing) using a Large Language Model (LLM) like OpenAI's GPT or Anthropic's Claude.
+It extracts actionable tasks relevant to the user and automatically creates them in the user's default Google Tasks list.
+The script avoids duplicates and attempts to filter out automated emails and completed tasks based on context.

-## Features

-*   **Automated Processing:** Runs automatically via a time-driven trigger (e.g., every 5 minutes).
-*   **Targeted Search:** Processes emails received or sent "today".
-*   **User-Centric:** Identifies emails directly involving the script user (sender, recipient, or CC).
-*   **LLM-Powered Analysis:** Sends email content (subject, body, sender, recipients) to an LLM for task extraction based on a detailed prompt.
-*   **Context-Aware:**
-    *   Handles email chains, focusing only on the latest message for task creation.
-    *   Instructs the LLM to identify and filter out tasks that are already marked as completed within the email thread.
-    *   Filters out tasks with deadlines that have already passed.
-    *   Distinguishes between incoming tasks (assigned to the user) and outgoing commitments (made by the user).
-    *   Attempts to identify and ignore automated emails (notifications, alerts, etc.).
-*   **Task Creation:** Creates tasks in the user's primary Google Tasks list, including:
-    *   A concise title (with optional "URGENT" or "OPTIONAL" prefix based on LLM analysis).
-    *   Detailed notes derived from the LLM analysis and email subject.
-    *   Due date, if identified by the LLM.
-*   **Duplicate Prevention:** Stores processed message IDs in User Properties to avoid processing the same email multiple times.
-*   **Robust Logging:** Uses `Logger.log` extensively for debugging and monitoring execution via the Apps Script dashboard.

 ## Pipeline Diagram